Oktoberfest is coming!

-The build up of the festival ground just started this week (yes, it already starts beginning of July!) and ok it might be a little early to start counting the days, but it is an excellent time to start sharing with you some festival information, inside tips and fun facts about this one of a kind world famous ‘Fest’.
+The build up of the festival ground already started begging of July (yes, it already starts beginning of July!) and ok it might be a little early to start counting the days, but it is an excellent time to start sharing with you some festival information, inside tips and fun facts about this one of a kind world famous ‘Fest’.

 There is so much to be said about Oktoberfest that is hard to decide where to begin.
 Shall we tell you about how to wear your Dirndl?
 Or what the different tents are all about or how you can get yourself a table?
 Or which beers are the best or that it is not all about the beer?
 Well, that will all come later.

 In the coming weeks we will add more and more about all that is Oktoberfest.
 But to start this week: Let’s start at the very beginning: the origin of Oktoberfest and what you can expect when visiting the fairground.

 A very short history about Oktoberfest